Izzy Armstrong

-Character creation and casting
+Creation and casting

 Izzy grew up in a council house with her family.
 Her father Owen was faithful but her mother was an alcoholic and a drug addict who cheated on her husband.
 Izzy's mother left Owen for a man called Billy Jefferson.
 The character of Izzy was announced in early 2010 as a love interest for Kirk.
 It was announced that Izzy would be played by actress Cherylee Houston.
 Shortly afterwards the character's father was also confirmed to appear in Coronation Street in mid June 2010 along with her younger sister.
 Izzy is a wheelchair user.
 Commenting on her casting Cherylee Houston said "I’m really excited and well chuffed to be joining the show.
 I grew up with Coronation Street and I can’t wait to get start.
 I’m really looking forward to getting my teeth into the character."

 Houston began filming in February 2010 and signed a contract for an initial seven episodes, which was soon extended for six months.
 Izzy is described as having a feisty and fiery personality.
 She is usually attracted to bad boys and has been known in the past to be a heartbreaker due to her troubled background and messy romantic history.

 During the character's first episode she clashes with regulars such as Jason Grimshaw, Anna Windass and Gary Windass, establishing the character's strong personality.
 A few weeks later she clashes with other strong characters such as Liz McDonald to whom Liz takes a disliking.
 Izzy's surname was initially intended to be Butterfield, although by the transmission of her first episode it had been changed to Armstrong.

 Upon her introduction to the programme, the character of Izzy was promoted as Coronation Street's first disabled regular, although Maud Grimes, who first appeared in 1993, also used a wheelchair.
 In one of Izzy's early scenes, viewers see Eddie Windass (Steve Huison) insult the feisty newcomer by telling Kirk: "You don't want to go out with a bird in a wheelchair."
 Asked how disabled viewers will have felt about the remark, Houston replied: "They were probably going, 'Thank God that's showing reality".
 Shortly after her first scenes producers were pleased with her impact and decided to introduce a family for her.
 Houston said in July 2012 that she is starting to adopt Izzy's accent, adding that she is a bit more diplomatic than Izzy is and does not fly off the handle as fast.
 Houston continued: "She can be quite dogmatic when she gets something between her teeth - she's always ready to bark!"